rackerlabs/technical-blog/_posts/2018-08-06-making-app-password-changes-easier.md

 awa-remotewidget.cred
 ```

-Example of awa-datastore.cred:
+Example of **awa-datastore.cred**:

 ```
 admin
 AnotherPassword@2
 ```

 Notice that there are no SOME_NAME= portions of code.
-This simplifies parsing by tools that are external to the application.
+This simplifies parsing
+by tools that are external to the application.

-Doing this enables operations tools to work with each credential individually and without having to do special logic handling on automatic modification of a single **awa.conf** file.
+Doing this enables operations tools to work with each credential individually
+and without having to do special logic handling on automatic modification of a
+single **awa.conf** file.

-Your development code does have to contain logic to know how to find these files of course, but implementing this layout is is good step towards allowing changes to the application without downtime or restarts.
+Your development code does have to contain logic to know how to find these
+files of course, but implementing this layout is is good step towards allowing
+changes to the application without downtime or restarts.

 #### 2. Always reread the credentials from your configuration

-Another common development habit is to only read the application configuration once upon startup.
-If a configuration setting needs to be changed, it typically requires an application restart.
+Another common development habit is to only read the application configuration
+once upon startup.
+If a configuration setting needs to be changed, it typically
+requires an application restart.

-For credentials, you can avoid the restart (and thus the downtime) by simply re-reading the credentials anytime they are needed.
-Write your code so that it doesn't use an in-memory configuration hash but instead goes back to the file on the disk.
+For credentials, you can avoid the restart (and thus the downtime) by simply
+re-reading the credentials anytime they are needed.
+Write your code so that it
+doesn't use an in-memory configuration hash but instead goes back to the file
+on the disk.

-You may also find it useful to catch any service connection errors and perform a retry after re-reading the credentials on the disk.
-The following example may help:
+You may also find it useful to catch any service connection errors and perform
+a retry after re-reading the credentials on the disk.
+The following example
+might help:

 1. **AcmeWebApp** is already running and servicing users.
 1. An operations member changes the datastore password on the remote datastore service for the service account user ``admin``.